C0rn3j/cachyOS-website/src/content/post/2409-september-release.md

 - Repository: The repository is now synced and updated more frequently, meaning there will be even less delay.
 The sync interval has been decreased from every 3 hours to every hour.
 - Repository: Starting from 27.09.2024, packages compiled with -fpic will automatically enable -fno-semantic-interposition.
 This can provide a performance improvement for many packages.
 - zlib-ng: Is now used as a replacement for zlib
+- Mirrors: New Mirror in Austria, hosted by Soulharsh007.
 - sddm: On the KDE Installation, sddm will now default to Wayland as the compositor. # Provide Migration changes in release post
 - cachyos-settings: NetworkManager now uses systemd-resolved as the backend, which helps with DNS caching
 - cachyos-settings: Use time.google.com as the timesync server to avoid issues with timesync on some setups